International Studies

 Interdisciplinary Certificates

-Interdisciplinary Certificates allow students to gain competence in relevant issue areas by taking approved coursework in another academic unit, as well as course at JKSIS.
-While these certificates are open to matriculated students pursuing a graduate degree at the Josef Korbel School of International Studies and are offered jointly, they are administratively based in other units.
+Interdisciplinary Certificates allow students to gain competence in relevant issue areas by taking approved coursework in another academic unit, as well as courses at the Josef Korbel School of Global and Public Affairs.
+While these certificates are open to matriculated students pursuing a graduate degree at the Korbel School and are offered jointly, they are administratively based in other units.

 Certificate in Global Business and Corporate Social Responsibility

-As a joint offering between the Daniels College of Business and the Josef Korbel School of International Studies, the graduate Certificate in Global Business and Corporate Social Responsibility (CSR) at the University of Denver focuses specifically on the challenges and opportunities businesses confront in a globalized and developing world.
+As a joint offering between the Daniels College of Business and the Josef Korbel School of Global and Public Affairs, the graduate Certificate in Global Business and Corporate Social Responsibility (CSR) at the University of Denver focuses specifically on the challenges and opportunities businesses confront in a globalized and developing world.

-The Certificate of Specialization in International Studies with a concentration in Global Business & Corporate Social Responsibility is administered by the Daniels College of Business.
+The Certificate in Global Business and Corporate Social Responsibility is administered by the Daniels College of Business.

 Certificate in Public Diplomacy

-The Certificate of Specialization in International Studies with a concentration in Public Diplomacy is administered by the Department of Media, Film & Journalism Studies (MFJS) – Division of Arts, Humanities, and Social Sciences.
+The Certificate in Public Diplomacy is administered by the Department of Media, Film & Journalism Studies (MFJS) – Division of Arts, Humanities, and Social Sciences.

 Certificate in Religion and International Affairs